DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 where `input_dir` is the output dir after run simulation, `out_dir` is the analyzing output dir, and topic decides what files to analyze, possible candidates (`task1`, `from_cold`, `from_gp`, `from_rand`).

-* Visulize task 1 results
+* Visualize task 1 results

   The following command is running to analyze task 1 results,